Into the Rockies: Cochrane to Peyto Lake

 Bow Lake, Icefields Parkway

 The last time I hiked up to Peyto Lake it was still frozen.
 This was much better!
-The blue is so vidi that it’s quite shocking when you first see it.
+The blue is so vivid that it’s quite shocking when you first see it.
 I’ve always pronounced it “Pay-tow” but I sign there says that it was named after a guy whose name was pronounced “Pee-tow”.
 Note that the far end of the lake is shaped like a wolf’s head.

 Peyto Lake, in the Canadian Rockies